abhinavsingh/proxy.py/README.md

 # Benchmarks

+See [Benchmark](https://github.com/abhinavsingh/proxy.py/tree/develop/benchmark) directory on how to run benchmark comparisons with other OSS web servers.

-Simply run the following command from repo root to start benchmark
+To run standalone benchmark for `proxy.py`, use the following command from repo root:

 ```console
 ❯ ./helper/benchmark.sh